 2. Globally, Fairtrade tea is most popular in the UK, with Brits buying over 80% of the total supply.
 Always choosing Fairtrade tea and coffee is a great way of supporting the farmers and workers who grow our favourite drinks.

 Show your support

-If you're choosing #Fairtrade for your cup of tea today, share it on Twitter to show your support.
+If you're choosing #Fairtrade for your cup of tea today, share this article to show your support.

 3. Kenya is the largest producer of Fairtrade tea, followed by India and Uganda.